contactlab/contacthub-sdk-dotnet/README.md

 \#\#\# System Update Time

-The writing of data on the remote platform has latency of approximately 1 second.
-For example, if you add or delete a customer, it will take about 1 second before its GetCustomers return a consistent data.
+The writing of data on the remote platform has latency of approximately 30 seconds.
+For example, if you add or delete a customer, it will take about 30 seconds before its GetCustomers return a consistent data.

 \#\#\# Logs You can enable a detailed log of all calls to the rest of Contacthub remote system.
 To enable logging you simply add in your app.config \| web.config